ai/about-postcss/speech.md

 ---

 But, of course, PostCSS is not only about doing Sass job by plugin.
-PostCSS is about many other tasks, which are impossible on proprocessors.
+PostCSS is about many other tasks, which are impossible on preprocessors.

-Autoprefixes is most popular example from this whole new frontend world.
+Autoprefixer is most popular example from this whole new frontend world.

 There is no mixins.
 You just write CSS like there is no prefixes anymore.
 Autoprefixer will take Can I Use data, find necessary selectors and properties